MandicFilip/PocketSoccer/README.md

 # PocketSoccer
 This Android app is multiplayer game for two players.
-Project is done in Java programming langueage using API 26 (Android Oreo 8.0.0).
+Project is done in Java programming language using API 26 (Android Oreo 8.0.0).

 This is a university project on a Software Engineering Department fourth year subject called Programming mobile devices, at the School of Electrical Engineering from University of Belgrade.